thin-edge/thin-edge.io/docs/src/tutorials/software-management.md

  ![Add new software](./images/add-new-software-to-repo.png)

 ### Deleting software or software version
+One can remove a software module or a specific version of it from the software repository.

-Find more information about how to delete the software or the specific software version [here](https://cumulocity.com/guides/users-guide/device-management/#deleting-softwares-or-software-versions)
+Find more information about [how to delete the software or the specific software version](https://cumulocity.com/guides/users-guide/device-management/#deleting-softwares-or-software-versions)

 ## Managing software on a device
+From the Cumulocity cloud `Software` tab of a device, software can be installed, updated or removed.
 Find more information about [how to manage the software](https://cumulocity.com/guides/users-guide/device-management/#managing-software-on-a-device) on a device.

 ### Install software on a device